ericwstephens3/RepoAutomation/README.md

 # GitHub Repository Automation
 This bash script creates Github repositories through a single simple bash command.
 The command accepts two parameters.
 The first being the framework/language and the second being the name of the repository to create.
+It also opens up visual studio code with the newly created directory

 # Installation
 - clone repository into desired location